 3. Keep your destinations private with Incognito Mode

-A feature for Android and iPhone users lets you.
+A feature for Android and iPhone users lets you go incognito while using Google Maps.
 This means you can hide your location from other Maps users, as well as locations you’ve searched for.
 So if you’re trying to surprise your special someone with a fancy necklace, this is what you’ll need to do.

 Open the Google Maps app, tap your profile icon in the top right corner and select Turn on Incognito Mode.
 When you’re ready to turn the setting off, follow the same steps and select Turn off Incognito Mode.